isomerpages/mccy-sgpo/_take-action/Submit your partnership proposal.md

 permalink: /take-action/submit-your-partnership-proposal/
 description: ""
 ---
+We welcome ideas and proposals that contribute to the public good of Singapore.

+Currently, our focus is on

+* Arts, culture, and heritage
+* Community building
+* Education
+* Placemaking
+* Preventive Health

-We welcome partnership ideas that align with our values and mission.
-If you have an idea for a potential partnership, we would love to hear from you.
-Please submit a brief summary of your proposal in 100 words or less.
-Our team will review your submission and get back to you as soon as possible to discuss further.
-Thank you for considering a partnership with us.
+If you have an idea for a potential partnership that relates to these issues, we would love to hear from you.
+If your proposal is on other issues, you’re welcome to share it too, but do give us more time to respond.
+Read on to find out how you can do so!